gmzln/gmzln/README.md

     // QGIS
     // Prezi

-### 📀 Music and Design Programs i use and learn
+          📀 Music and Design Programs i use and learn
               // Renoise
               // Ableton live
               // TouchDesigner

 ------------------------

-### 💞️ I’m looking forward to collaborate on any creative exchange.
+###  I’m looking forward to collaborate on any creative exchange.
 I am a big fan of soldering! 🕹️

 📫 How to reach me:
-  - [bluesky](https://bsky.app/profile/gerrorrrr.bsky.social) // for unimportant fun stuff
   - [linkedIn](https://www.linkedin.com/in/gamze-ya/) // for cooperations and job related stuff
+  - just text me here on github

 <!---